Visiting The Capricorn Caves With Kids

 If I’m being honest, it’s probably not the worst thing she has ever put in her mouth.
 I tell myself its ok because it’s not fresh bat poop.
 This is bat poop that has taken thousands of years to compact into the floor surface that it is today.
 It looks just like a regular dirt floor so it’s just like tasting regular dirt.
 Right?

 The Capricorn Caves are actually really beautiful and the tour is pretty decent.
+Unfortunately, you can only visit on a tour though.
 Wandering around at your own pace would definitely be easier with kids.
 However, I understand they do it this way to protect the caves.

 Nearing the end of the tour, we are all led into the Cathedral room.
 Opera concerts and wedding ceremonies are held in this cave due to its fantastic acoustic properties.
 Everyone sits down on the sturdy church style bench seats and the room is lit by candles.
 A wonderful acapella version of ‘Hallelujah’ is played through an MP3 player to show how great the acoustics are.